DevlessTeam/docs/service.md

 ```

-Also  **onTable('table_name')** is method is provided incase you want to run a block of code only if a particular table is selected.
+Also  **onTable('table_name')**  method is provided incase you want to run a block of code only if a particular table is selected.

 eg: